stiggio/stigg-aws-api-gateway-example/README.md

 ## Deployment

-This project can be easily deployed using terraform to be easily check it out.
+This project can be easily deployed using terraform after cloning the repository.

 ### Requirements